Rugby-France players to return home but will isolate amid COVID-19 fears | Sports-Games

 "Complementary PCR tests will be carried out at home on Friday 19 February, as well as on the evening of Sunday 20 February, as soon as the players and coaching staff return to the National Rugby Centre.
 They will then isolate until the results are back," the FFR said in a statement.
 France beat Ireland 15-13 in Dublin on Sunday and host Scotland on Feb.
 28.

-They are top of the Six Nations standings with two wins from two matches.
+They are top of the Six Nations standings with two wins from two matches, bidding for a first title since 2010, the year of their last Grand Slam.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)